PerziThomas/DA_Perzi_Ambrosch/source/4_UI_UX.md

 - Using shadows instead of borders for cards
 - Using the color blue for accents

-The specific shade of blue to be used was derived from the _Drivebox_ application logo, but this was altered in some places to increase readability of the user interface and to be more visually appealing.
+The specific shades of blue that were used were derived from the _Drivebox_ application logo, but were altered in some places to increase readability and to make the user interface visually more appealing.

 \begin{figure}[H]
 	\centering